Graphic images: Swan dies near Mansfield after suffering 'shocking' injuries from suspected dog attack

-Graphic image: Swan dies near Mansfield after suffering 'shocking' injuries from suspected dog attack
+Graphic image: Swan dies near Mansfield after suffering 'shocking' injuries in suspected dog attack

-The male bird sustained a broken wing and foot as well as heavy blood loss after being found by a member of the public on a path at Langold Country Park in Worksop on Thursday, May 25.
+The cob had sustained a broken wing and foot as well as heavy blood loss when it was found by a member of the public on a path at Langold Country Park on Thursday, May 25.

-Katie Hetherington, RSPCA animal rescue officer, rushed to the scene after the charity was alerted at around 7pm.
+Katie Hetherington, RSPCA animal rescue officer, rushed to the scene after the charity was alerted at about 7pm.

-The officer said she was "shocked at the sight of the severely injured animal” and said the swan’s “right wing had been left hanging from his body.”
+The officer said she was “shocked at the sight of the severely injured animal” and the swan’s “right wing had been left hanging from his body”.

-The male swan is believed to be one of several mating pairs who reside on the lake and may – along with his partner – have been incubating eggs.
+The cob is believed to be from one of several mating pairs who reside on the lake and may – along with his partner – have been incubating eggs.

-Katie said: “It was reported that there were feathers in the water and a member of the public had heard splashing.
+Ms Hetherington said: “It was reported there were feathers in the water and a member of the public had heard splashing.

 “Even though a dog was not immediately seen, it’s difficult to think what else could have caused such catastrophic injuries.